Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 (not to be confused with H. gigas) and H. scepticus is sometimes marketed as "Sao Tome Giant" or "Sao Tome Giant Olive Brown Baboon".

 Hysterocrates scepticus may or may not be in the pet trade.
 What some importers called H. ederi in 1998-9 has been called H. scepticus in 2003-2004.
-It has very thick and long rear legs.
-That spider resembles neither of the descriptions of those species.
-Pocock's description remarks greatly on how H. scepticus has short, thin legs.
-Likewise, Charpentier's photos of H. ederi show a spider with normally proportioned legs.
-In any case, H. scepticus is another island species, like H. ederi.
+It's another island species, like H. ederi.

 Mascarenus remotus None Found on the Mascarene Islands, Mauritius.
-It has no stridulating organ, unlike all the other members of this subfamily.
+Apparently, it has no stridulating organ, unlike all the other members of this subfamily.

 Monocentropus balfouri, lambertoni,